uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/her-usm-version.rst

          ``upper_lower = lower``.

-         The imaginary parts of the diagonal elementsare set to zero.
+         The imaginary parts of the diagonal elements are set to zero.

    .. container:: section